mikethwolff/AWS-Cloud-Architect-Design-Provision-and-Monitor-AWS-Infrastructure-at-Scale/README.md

 - 4 AWS t2.micro EC2 instances named Udacity T2
 - 2 m4.large EC2 instances named Udacity M4
 - Run Terraform.

-Take a screenshot of the 6 EC2 instances in the AWS console.
-Save it as Terraform_1_1.png or Terraform_1_1.jpg .
+- Take a screenshot of the 6 EC2 instances in the AWS console
-Use Terraform to delete the 2 m4.large instances.
+- Use Terraform to delete the 2 m4.large instances
-Take an updated screenshot of the AWS console showing only the 4 t2.micro instances and save it as Terraform_1_2.png or Terraform_1_2.jpg
+- Take an updated screenshot of the AWS console showing only the 4 t2.micro instances

 **Solution:**